NeoGeographyToolkit/StereoPipelineTest/README.txt

 If the processes is terminated before all tests finish, the last result for each test can be seen by running bin/check_status.py.

---== Troubleshooting ==--
+== Troubleshooting ==

-If py.test is not found, try running source [BINARY_BUILDER_DIR]/auto_build/utils.sh
+If py.test is not found, try running

+  source [BINARY_BUILDER_DIR]/auto_build/utils.sh

+If the --timeout or -n options are missing, that means pytest-xdist or pytest-timeout were not installed or cannot be found.

---== Tools ==--
+== Tools ==

 There are a number of utilties in the main and bin/ folders which can be useful for working with tests.
 These include:

+runs_to_golds.py:
-runs_to_golds.py = Convert all run folders to gold folders or pass in a single test name to just convert the folders for that test.
+   Convert all run folders to gold folders or pass in a single test name to just convert the folders for that test.

+check_status.py:
-check_status.py = Tries to print the last run status of each test.
+  Tries to print the last run status of each test.
 Use the "--conf-file" argument to limit the list to non-disabled tests.